Learn how to price a roofing job right to boost profits, win more customers, and build a lasting business.

 Always add a waste buffer.
 Roofs are rarely perfect squares, so plan for waste, around 10 to 15 percent is typical.
 This buffer covers everything from awkward cuts to extra supplies for unexpected weather delays, saving time and minimizing mid-project supply runs.

-To calculate the total material cost, use this basic formula: Multiply the roof area by the waste multiplier, then by the cost per square foot.
+To price roofing materials, multiply roof area by your waste factor, then by cost per square foot.
+That number becomes your material cost for the bid.
 For a 2,000-square-foot roof with 1.50-dollar shingles and a 10 percent waste buffer, the math would look like this: Total cost equals 2,000 times 1.1 times 1.50, totaling 3,300 dollars.

 Quick Formula Example: To estimate material needs, multiply the roof area by 1.1 to account for waste, then by the cost per square foot.
 For a 2,000-square-foot roof using $1.50 shingles, you’d budget around $3,300.